klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 With this in mind, we should be able to use MDX as inspiration to query JSON datastores.
 Seeing data as occupying a Cartesian space gives us hints about the semantics of queries, and how they might be invariant over the particular schema expansions listed above.

-Some user documentation may help with understanding the query language, and what the tests are testing: [JSON Query Expressions](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx.md)
+**Some user documentation may help with understanding the query language**: [JSON Query Expressions](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx.md)

 ## Benefits